tianahR/stock-trading-python-app/README.md

 Run the script:
 python script.py

-Output
+## Output

 The script will create a file called tickers.csv in the project folder.

-Each row in the CSV represents a stock ticker with fields such as:

-ticker, name, market, locale, primary_exchange, type, active, currency_name, cik, composite_figi, share_class_figi, last_updated_utc
+Each row in the CSV represents a stock ticker with fields such as:ticker, name, market, locale, primary_exchange, type, active,currency_name, cik, composite_figi, share_class_figi, last_updated_utc

+## Learning Resources

+This project was inspired and guided by:
+- [DataExpert.io](https://dataexpert.io) — tutorials and learning resources  - The Absolutely Free Beginner Data Engineering Boot Camp
+- [Zach Wilson](https://www.linkedin.com/in/eczachly/) — for insights on data engineering and software development